 They tried to catch Number Four in Ohio—and failed.

 I am Number Seven.
-One of si
+One of six still alive.

 And I'm ready to fight.